-Pretty much as soon as I decided to do a dough mini series, I started rifling through all of my favourite cookbooks looking for interesting recipes.
-I’ve been on a mission recently to use my cookbooks a little bit more, & this was the perfect excuse to explore new recipes that I’d never really looked at before.
+As soon as I decided to do a dough series, I started rifling through all of my favourite cookbooks.
+I’ve been on a mission recently to use my cookbooks more, & this was the perfect excuse to explore new recipes.
 I wanted to have a varied range of doughy goods, & what’s more varied than a challah bread?
 Not only had I never baked a challah loaf before, but I’d also never actually tasted it before either.
-Before baking my first challah, all I knew was that it was a lightly sweetened, moist, Jewish bread that is usually braided.
+Before baking this, all I knew was that it was a lightly sweetened, moist, Jewish bread that is usually braided.
 What I wasn’t aware of was how addictively good it is, or how perfect it is for French toast.

-Obviously the cookbook that came to mind when I thought of making a challah loaf was Molly on the Range, which is one of those cookbooks that we just always have around – either open on the kitchen table or beside me on the desk supplying me with inspiration.
-The book itself has received one of the highest honors in our house, in that when we talk about the recipes from it we just say “it’s a Molly recipe” or “it’s from Molly”, which makes it sound like we’re best pals with Molly Yeh, & this definitely (sadly) isn’t the case.
+Obviously the cookbook that came to mind when I thought of making challah was Molly on the Range.
+It’s one of those cookbooks that we’re constantly looking through.
+It’s always either open on the kitchen table or beside me on the desk for inspiration.
+The book itself has received one of the highest honors in our house: when we talk about recipes from it we just say “it’s a Molly recipe”.
+It makes it sound like we’re best pals with Molly Yeh, although this definitely isn’t the case.

 Challah has fast become our new go-to bread.
 It’s easy to make, it looks impressive, & it is downright perfect for french toast.
-To give you an idea of how much we fell for it: in the last month alone, I’ve made two large & four mini challah loaves.
+In the last month alone, I’ve made two large & four mini challah loaves.
 And we’ve had more French toast than I’d like to admit.
 It’s moist & squishy, it’s a little bit sweet, it’s super adaptable, it has a nice salty crust, & it makes the perfect snack when lightly toasted and lathered with butter.
-The good news is that it freezes well, so you can do as I did & bake up a whole bunch of challah loaves, slice them up, & pop them in the freezer for when that French toast craving hits.
+It also freezes well!
+So if you bake up a whole bunch of challah, slice them & pop into the freezer for when that French toast craving hits.
 Trust me, Boyfriend & I have taken the plunge & truly tested this theory.
 It works.

-If you like a good challah dough, then come back next week to see how I transformed this into a chocolate babka!
+If you like a good challah, then come back next week to see this get transformed into a chocolate babka!

-- 1 (7g) packet of active dry yeast
+- 1 7g packet of dried active yeast

 - 1/8 cup caster sugar